 That is, does valorizing masculinity in women liberate women?
 Or would it be better to try to elevate femininity to match our admiration of masculinity?
 And is it possible to liberate the word from its patriarchal trappings?

-What say you?Lisa Wade is a professor of sociology at Occidental College.
+What say you?Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.